lechmazur/pgg_bench/README.md

 Mistral Large 2 maintains stable contributions and punishment.

-The endgame effect universally shifts focus to short-term retention in round 10.
+The endgame effect shifts focus to short-term retention in round 10.

 ---